explosion/spaCy/website/docs/usage/layers-architectures.md

 next: /usage/projects
 ---

+> #### Example
+>
+> ````python
+> from thinc.api import Model, chain
+>
+> def build_model(width: int, classes: int) -> Model:
+>     tok2vec = build_tok2vec(width)
+>     output_layer = build_output_layer(width, classes)
+>     model = chain(tok2vec, output_layer)
+>     return model
+> ````

-​A **model architecture** is a function that wires up a [Thinc `Model`](https://thinc.ai/docs/api-model) instance, which you can then use in a component or as a layer of a larger network.
-You can use Thinc as a thin wrapper around frameworks such as PyTorch, TensorFlow or MXNet, or you can implement your logic in Thinc directly. ​ spaCy's built-in components will never construct their `Model` instances themselves, so you won't have to subclass the component to change its model architecture.
-You can just **update the config** so that it refers to a different registered function.
-Once the component has been created, its model instance has already been assigned, so you cannot change its model architecture.
+A **model architecture** is a function that wires up a [Thinc `Model`](https://thinc.ai/docs/api-model) instance.
+It describes the neural network that is run internally as part of a component in a spaCy pipeline.
+To define the actual architecture, you can implement your logic in Thinc directly, but you can also use Thinc as a thin wrapper around frameworks such as PyTorch, TensorFlow or MXNet.

+spaCy's built-in components require a `Model` instance to be passed to them via the config system.
+To change the model architecture of an existing component, you just need to **update the config** so that it refers to a different registered function.
+Once the component has been created from this config, you won't be able to change it anymore.
 The architecture is like a recipe for the network, and you can't change the recipe once the dish has already been prepared.
 You have to make a new one.

 ## Type signatures {#type-sigs}